kleros/kleros/auditor.md

 ### Bounties

 Bugs or vulnerabilities on deployed (and in use) contracts are eligible up to 20 ETH of bounties (depending of their vulnerability, using the OWASP rating).
-Please disclose them to contact@kleros.io .
+Please disclose them to both contact@kleros.io and clement@kleros.io using "[Bug Bounty]" in the subject.